No One Will Ever Make America Great Again

 More moderate, pragmatic friends — who aren’t quite out at the ideological edges of the crumbling Empire with me, licking their lips with sanpaku eyeballs in the “worse is better” camp — see Trump as a way to buy time.

 He won’t go after guns, and he’ll probably keep things practical men care about from being disturbed too much.
-Also, see Trump the Troll.
+And they also see Trump the Troll.
 Whatever he does, it’s probably going to be fun to watch.
 Even a practical man can enjoy that.

 God-King Emperor Trump: Savior of America, Europe and The Free World